Toyota Corona: First generation (T10; 1957)

 The first-generation Corona, introduced in May 1957 and became available on the market two months later, was designed with parts from the previous-generation Crown and Master following a major restyle and enlargement of the Crown.
 The design of many of the body panels were cut down from the Master which had ceased production.
 Aside from the 4-door T10 sedan, the T16V 3-door van version was introduced in October 1958 as Toyopet Coronaline.
 Originally, the T10/16 Corona was fitted with the old sidevalve "S" engine, with 33 PS.
-In April 1958 the Corona underwent a light facelift, with a new hood ornament and door handles.
+In April 1958 the Corona underwent a light facelift, with a new bonnet ornament and door handles.
 The tail light design of this generation is reminiscent of the 1949 Ford sedan.

 The 997 cc OHV P series engine replaced the old S in October 1959, and offered substantially more power with 45 PS at 5,000 rpm.
 The P-engined Corona sedan was capable of traveling at 105 km/h, 15 km/h higher than the old S-engined model.
 The car also underwent another facelift, including a mesh grille and a new rear seat which allowed seating for five rather than the previous four.
 As regulations regarding taxis at the time required engines no larger than 910 cc, dealers restricted the power for taxi vehicles.
 Due to the upgrade in dimensions of the Crown, Toyota needed to continue manufacturing a vehicle with similar size dimensions to the first Crown, primarily to be used for taxi usage.
 This vehicle was also the first Toyota's car with a monocoque chassis structure, and an independent front suspension using double wishbones.
 Due to the monocoque chassis, Toyota was able to produce a vehicle under 1000 kg.